frmysantana/100-days-of-code/log.md

 **Thoughts**: I didn't feel like doing anything today, but I reminded myself that days like today are the most important when it comes to establishing a habit, thus willing myself to do at least some coding.
 To be frank, I think it was only about 45 minutes instead of the full hour, but at least it is something.

 **Link(s) to work**: <a href="https://github.com/frmysantana/Personal_Site/commit/b31a795d76de43788e0a956be0cb6dd4c9655d43#diff-eacf331f0ffc35d4b482f1d15a887d3b">Updated HTML</a>. <a href="https://github.com/frmysantana/Personal_Site/commit/a17507096b0eac5e1e7a0c87048181018462f26b#diff-4e7bb40584b55a44f4657b188986bff4">Updated CSS</a>. <a href="https://github.com/frmysantana/Personal_Site/commit/bd9ab6e2c8c0e6fffb6f7d822e565199ce5985a8#diff-db8f629adc6c4c33f29613cfb71a6038">Updated Javascript</a>.

+### Day 24: January 28, 2019

+**Today's Progress**: Today I uploaded the rest of the projects and their descriptions into the HTML for the portfolio page.
+However, since changing the layout of the projects, I now have to tweek the javascript to work with this layout.

+**Thoughts**: I think I caught the flu today, but I didn't let that get in my way!
+Almost done with the portfolio!

+**Link to work**: <a href="https://github.com/frmysantana/Personal_Site/commit/ad9d4318179f224e711a8932edaefd346f087d59#diff-eacf331f0ffc35d4b482f1d15a887d3b"> Updated HTML.</a>